RigsOfRods/docs.rigsofrods.org/source/tools-tutorials/blender-mesh-editing.md

 ![1](/images/blender-edit-meshandtextures.png)

+!!! warning
+	As of the past few RoR versions, the XMLConverter is no longer bundled with the game.
+	You will need to download the command line tools from [here](https://forum.rigsofrods.org/resources/ogre-command-line-tools.967/) and extract into a new folder.
+You can then follow the tutorial as normal.

-Next, open a new File Explorer window and browse to `C:\Program Files\Rigs of Rods`, this is where `OgreXMLConverter.exe` is located.
+~~Next, open a new File Explorer window and browse to `C:\Program Files\Rigs of Rods`, this is where `OgreXMLConverter.exe` is located.~~

 Simply drag and drop the mesh onto `OgreXMLConverter.exe` to get a `.mesh.xml`: